Ejay02/eCommerce-FE/README.md

 ## Overview

 BuyZone is a mock e-commerce platform that provides users with a seamless shopping experience.
-The frontend is developed using Vue.js, leveraging various components to build a responsive and interactive user interface.
+The front end is developed using Vue.js, leveraging various components and libraries to build a responsive and interactive user interface.

 ## Installation